 Top tech tip: Each Apple ID can be associated with up to 16 AirTags, so you can keep track of 16 items at one time.

 It’s a much better idea to place your AirTag inside the luggage you want to track and minimize any potential for damaging or losing your AirTag.
-If, however, you do decide to put your AirTag on your luggage there are some great Apple AirTag accessory options available like the Apple AirTag Polyurethane Loop.
+If, however, you do decide to put your AirTag on the outside of your luggage there are some great Apple AirTag accessory options available like the Apple AirTag Polyurethane Loop.

 Can You Use AirTags At A Regional Airport?